fmv1992/learning_scala/readme.md

-# My journey in learning Scala.
+# My journey in learning Scala

 This is my diary in the journey of learning Scala.